 Pros and Cons

 There are many advantages to using a builder to construct your pole barn home.
 For example, a professional builder is knowledgeable in building permits, codes and utilities.
 Plus, a builder is licensed, bonded and insured.
 That means a builder will be responsible for anything that may go wrong during the building process.
-Finally, your choices of pole barn home sizes, floor plans and finishes are virtually endless when using a builder.
+Finally, your choices of barn home sizes, floor plans and finishes are virtually endless when using a builder.
 Plus, there will be a builder’s warranty to boot.

 Secondly, be careful when choosing a builder as not to end up with subpar work.
 Because of this risk, ask for referrals from friends, the Better Business Bureau and read up on the company yourself.
 For this reason, we did review quite a few construction companies to help you decide easier.
 Finally, you have no control over how quickly the home is built when using a builder and many tend to miss the deadlines, so you have to be prepared for that.